robertthewolf/uncharted/src/pages/packages/the-wild-carpathians.md

 title: The Wild Carpathians
 tagline: 'Fully connect with nature '
 image: /img/dsc_0088.jpg
-description: >-
+price: 7.350 DKK
+lenght: '7'
+---

 The Wild Carpathians Adventure will give you the perfect opportunity to fully connect with nature and release the stress of urban life.
 Embark on an adventure that will take you through the heart of the mountains, paved by centuries of history and tradition.
 Discover the nature wonders of Transylvania in a unique way, an adventure specially designed to offer the most genuine discovery process.
 With high focus on various ways to explore the mountains and enjoy the nature, numerous elements of culture and traditions will still be present.
 In this way we ensure an experience where memories are being formed, while footsteps are left behind.

-price: 7.350 DKK
-lenght: '7'
-included:
+##What is included in the price?

-  - 6 x nights Accommodation traditional mountain chalet
+* 6 x nights Accommodation traditional mountain chalet
-  - 1 x night Accommodation in Cluj-Napoca
+* 1 x night Accommodation in Cluj-Napoca
-  - 7 x breakfast
+* 7 x breakfast
-  - Transportation within the tour
+* Transportation within the tour
-  - 'Airport transfer '
+* 'Airport transfer '
-  - 'Professional English speaking guides/mountain rangers '
+* 'Professional English speaking guides/mountain rangers '
-  - >-
+* >-
   Uncharted Team group leader that will assist you throughout the tour (English speaking)
-  - Activities highlighted in the itinerary
+* Activities highlighted in the itinerary
-  - Entry fees to the objectives within the tour
+* Entry fees to the objectives within the tour
-  - >-
+* >-
   This adventure is a package deal; therefore, it provides you with coverage from Travel Guarantee Fund (Rejsegarantifonden)
-  - Cancellation
+* Cancellation
----

 ##What is not included in the price?
 •	Transport to the starting point of the tour, Cluj–Napoca t/r
 •	Travel Insurance